home-assistant/home-assistant.io/source/_integrations/telegram_broadcast.markdown

 ha_domain: telegram_bot
 ---

 Telegram implementation to support **sending messages only**.
-Your Home Assistant instance does not have to be exposed to the Internet and there is no polling to receive messages sent to the bot.
+Your Home Assistant instance does not have to be exposed to the internet and there is no polling to receive messages or commands sent to the bot.

 ## Configuration